TMHSDigital/Static_Chess/README.md

   - Highlights the king when in check
   - Highlights the last move made
 - **Move History:** Displays moves in standard algebraic notation (SAN) with basic disambiguation
+- **Drag and Drop:** Move pieces by dragging them to valid squares (works alongside click-based movement)
 - **Undo Move:** Revert the last move with one click
 - **Game Persistence:** Automatically saves game state to `localStorage`
 - **Responsive Design:** Adapts layout for both desktop and mobile devices